Sonny Bono

-Salvatore Phillip "Sonny" Bono (/ˈboʊnoʊ/ BOH-noh; February 16, 1935 – January 5, 1998) was an American singer, songwriter, actor, and politician.
+Salvatore Phillip "Sonny" Bono (/ˈboʊnoʊ/ BOH-noh; February 16, 1935 – January 5, 1998) was an American singer, songwriter, record producer, actor, and politician.
 In partnership with his second wife, Cher, he formed the singing duo Sonny & Cher.
 A member of the Republican Party, Bono served as the 16th mayor of Palm Springs, California, from 1988 to 1992, and served as the U.S. representative for California's 44th district from 1995 until his death in 1998.

 The United States Copyright Term Extension Act of 1998, which extended the term of copyright by 20 years, was named in honor of Bono when it was passed by Congress nine months after his death.
 Mary Bono (his widow and successor in Congress) had been one of the original sponsors of the legislation, commonly known as the Sonny Bono Copyright Term Extension Act.

 Early life

 Bono was born in Detroit, the son of Zena "Jean" and Santo Bono.
 His father was born in Montelepre, Palermo, Italy; his mother was also of Italian descent.
 His mother called him "Sono" as a term of endearment, which evolved over time into "Sonny".
 Sonny was the youngest of three siblings; he had two sisters, Fran and Betty.
 The family moved to Inglewood, California, when he was seven, and his parents divorced soon afterwards.
 Bono decided early in life to become part of the music business, and began writing songs as a teenager.
-"Koko Joe", a song he wrote at age 16, was recorded by Don and Dewey in 1958, and later covered by several other artists, including the Righteous Brothers.
+"Koko Joe", a song he wrote when he was 16, was recorded by Don and Dewey in 1958, and later covered by several other artists, including the Righteous Brothers.
 Bono attended Inglewood High School, but did not graduate, opting to drop out so he could begin to pursue a career as a songwriter and performer.
 He worked at a variety of jobs while trying to break into the music business, including waiter, truck driver, construction laborer, and butcher's helper.